 In modern times, Majid Khadduri, an Iraqi scholar of Islamic law, wrote this in his 1955 book War and Peace in the Law of Islam: “The Islamic state, whose principal function was to put God’s law into practice, sought to establish Islam as the dominant reigning ideology over the entire world….The jihad was therefore employed as an instrument for both the universalization of religion and the establishment of an imperial world state.”
 Was Khadduri, a scholar of international renown, an “Islamophobe” who was cravenly endorsing the “extremist” view of Islam in order to dehumanize Muslims?
 Come on.

 IV.
-Haven”t We Seen This Movie Before?
+Haven’t We Seen This Movie Before?

 In Hirsi Ali’s conception, no sooner does a Muslim open up the Qur’an than the book starts to smack him around like the fast food in those Tums commercials.
 Muslims can only do exegesis–we can only read meaning “out of a text.”
 We cannot practice eisegesis, which is reading “into” a text.
-Maybe that”s Hirsi Ali”s particular life challenge, but that”s not how the world works.
+Maybe that’s Hirsi Ali’s particular life challenge, but that’s not how the world works.